tomatensaus/DeyeSolarDesktop/OctopusFlux_Setup.md

 - Setup your desired State of Charge in TimeZone 4 for Discharging
 - Setup a desired reserve percentage for discharging
 - When everything is ready then enable the automations again.
 Be sure to monitor it closely
+- Fix the dashboard graphs to point to your own octopus meter numbers